 The Social Security Administration takes the position that free shelter or shelter at a reduced cost (or even free or reduced cost food) is just another form of income—in-kind income.
 Since, as we mentioned above, income is a determining factor in SSI benefits, the SSA may subtract this in-kind income from your monthly benefit payments.

 Winning the benefits you have rightfully earned can be a difficult and frustrating process.
 Therefore, it is worthwhile to have an advocate in your corner with significant experience to review your claim and offer you the best possible advice for your unique situation.
-You can call Cuddigan Law for a free evaluation of your disability claim.
+Contact Cuddigan Law for a free evaluation of your disability claim.